briancaffey/RedLM/README.md

 ### (small) Vision Language Models

 I wrote a simple FastAPI service based on the `Qwen/Qwen2-VL-2B-Instruct` quickstart example [here](https://huggingface.co/Qwen/Qwen2-VL-2B-Instruct#quickstart) using Claude 3.5 Sonnet.
-Most of the code for this project was written with Cluade 3.5 Sonnet (using their generous free plan!)
+Most of the code for this project was written with Claude 3.5 Sonnet (using their generous free plan!)

 TODO: Since I wrote this service, Qwen2.5 models have been released, update this service to use the Qwen2.5 models.